Exploring Parameter Redundancy in the Unitary Coupled-Cluster Ansatze for Hybrid Variational Quantum Computing: Abstract

 \section{Abstract}

-One of the commonly used chemical-inspired approaches in variational quantum computing is the unitary coupled-cluster (UCC) ansatze.
-Despite being a systematic way of approaching the exact limit, the number of parameters in the standard UCC ansatze exhibits unfavorable scaling with respect to the system size, hindering its practical use on near-term quantum devices.
-Efforts have been taken to propose some variants of UCC ansatze with better scaling.
-In this paper we explore the parameter redundancy in the preparation of unitary coupled-cluster singles and doubles (UCCSD) ansatze employing spin-adapted formulation, small amplitude filtration, and entropy-based orbital selection approaches.
+One of the commonly used chemically-inspired approaches in variational quantum computing is the unitary coupled-cluster (UCC) ans\"{a}tze.
+Despite being a systematic way of approaching the exact limit, the number of parameters in the standard UCC ans\"{a}tze exhibits unfavorable scaling with respect to the system size, hindering its practical use on near-term quantum devices.
+Efforts have been taken to propose some variants of UCC ans\"{a}tze with better scaling.
+In this paper we explore the parameter redundancy in the preparation of unitary coupled-cluster singles and doubles (UCCSD) ans\"{a}tze employing spin-adapted formulation, small amplitude filtration, and entropy-based orbital selection approaches.
 Numerical results of using our approach on some small molecules have exhibited a significant cost reduction in the number of parameters to be optimized and in the time to convergence compared with conventional UCCSD-VQE simulations.
 We also discuss the potential application of some machine learning techniques in further exploring the parameter redundancy, providing a possible direction for future studies.